iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 ### Additional notes

 Also I experimented with Concatenation instead of addition by extending the embedding dimension.
-While getting inspired from these [papers](https://arxiv.org/pdf/1606.03475.pdf), [papers](https://arxiv.org/pdf/1511.05942.pdf) and  Bidirectional LSTM layers where we can concatenate (default), multiplication, average, and sum.
-It didn't give any better results though
+While getting inspired from these [papers](https://arxiv.org/pdf/1606.03475.pdf), [papers](https://arxiv.org/pdf/1511.05942.pdf) and  Bidirectional LSTM layers where we can concatenate (default), multiplication, average, and sum the outputs.
+This approach didn't give any better results though.

 Further, the vector addition operation of feature embeddings we performed earlier is a hacky way of avoiding the matrix multiplication of the embedding matrix and the one-hot vector.
 This way we save time and the computation cost.